hardik-vala/hardik-vala/_posts/2024-11-23-a-look-at-the-CRM-data-behind-my-cofounder-search.md

 ---
 layout: post
-title: A look at the data behind my cofounder search 👀
+title: A look at the CRM data behind my cofounder search 👀
 draft: false
 ---